Masorr/musicians_blog/README.md

 Musician's blog is a social blog aimed for users that are interested in anything and everything related about music.

-Users will attempt to beat the computer by eliminating its 5 ships before it finds and sinks the user's own 5 ships.
-Each ship occupies one cell on the grid.

 Here, users can read blog posts about instruments, songs, or other fascinating topics of the musically inclined.
 They can comment on posts, create their own profiles with bios and also follow other users' profiles to become more engaged with the blog's community.